Sparks Reportedly Fly At ‘RHOBH’ Reunion With Lisa Rinna And Dorit In Hot Seat

 The season of Real Housewives of Beverly Hills is over, but there is still plenty of angst in the air for the RHOBH reunion.
-Fans should be ready for finger pointing, name calling and more as Andy Cohen sits the ladies down for a three part reunion.
+Fans should be ready for finger pointing, name calling, and more as Andy Cohen sits the ladies down for a three-part reunion.
 And not only will the core cast be dropping by for a chat with Andy, but Kim Richards and the RHOBH husbands will also be making an appearance.

 And it seems that any time that Kim Richards makes an appearance on RHOBH, she is ready to mix it up with someone, says the Inquisitr.
 And while Kim mixed it up with new girl Eden Sassoon early on this season, it’s still Lisa Rinna that she wants to take down.
 Kim Richards might be sober now, but she is still ready to mix it up at the drop of a hat.